Loan Information for Students and Parents

 The Stafford exit loan counseling process will be required once a student is no longer enrolled at least half time.

-Complete Federal Direct Stafford Electronic Master Promissory Note: www.studentloans.gov
+Complete Federal Direct Student Loan Electronic Master Promissory Note: https://www.studentloans.gov/myDirectLoan/index.actio

 For a complete list of federal loan servicers, visit: https://studentloans.gov/myDirectLoan/additionalInformation.action

-The Federal Direct Graduate PLUS program is similar to the Federal Direct Parent Loans.
-To be considered for a Graduate PLUS Loan, students must first apply with a FAFSA to determine eligibility for the Stafford Loan Program.
+The Federal Direct Graduate PLUS Loan program is similar to the Federal Direct Parent Loans.
+To be considered for a Graduate PLUS Loan, students must first apply with a FAFSA to determine eligibility first for the Federal Direct Unsubsidized Student Loan Program.
 This loan is not based on financial need; the student must show credit-worthiness, and interest is charged while the student attends school.
 Principal and interest repayment begins within 60 days from the date that the student is no longer enrolled at least half-time.

-To apply for a Graduate PLUS Loan, a student must complete the Federal Direct Graduate Parent Loan Request Form online at www.studentlloans.gov.
-The student must log in to access the request process.
+To apply for a Graduate PLUS Loan, a student must complete the Federal Direct Graduate Parent Loan Request Form online at www.studentloans.gov.
+The student must log into access the request process using their FAFSA login information.

 If the student is approved for the loan, s/he must complete the following two online processes.